wennjie/react-redux-ionic/README.md

 export default AddActivityLink
 ```

 To activate routing we use `withHistory`.
-The withRouter higher-order component will inject the history object as a prop of the component.
-This allows you to access the push and replace methods without having to deal with the context.
+The withRouter higher-order component will inject the `history` object as a prop of the component.`history` is an HTML5 API builds a stack of pages for navigating.
+By using `withHistory` we are able to access the navigation stack without pushing props down through our components.

 The AddActivityLink component is added as part of the header component